kwx4github/vimim/vimim/vimim.rst

 WHAT IS NEW
 ===========
+#. [wish] petition to add VimIM to the official Vim Help "mbyte.txt"
 #. [done] support dynamic menu to speed up in Chinese input mode
 #. [done] support fuzzy search without modifying data file
 #. [done] support wildcard, using both * and . the same way as grep